-- Take trash to a permitted solid waste management facility on IDEM’s Permitted Solid Waste Facilities [PDF] list or to a state approved collection container system (CCS) that is open to the public.
+- Take trash to a Permitted Solid Waste Facility or to a state approved collection container system (CCS) that is open to the public.
 For CCS locations, please contact the applicable solid waste management district listed on the Association of Indiana Solid Waste Management Districts’ website.

 - Follow IDEM’s Waste Cleanup Guidelines for Open Dumpsites, which cover abandoned vehicles, appliances, asbestos-containing materials, construction and demolition waste (including household building debris), electronic waste (e-waste), household hazardous waste (HHW), illegal drug lab waste, infectious waste, mercury, tires, unwanted medicine, and yard waste.

 - Prevent Illegal Open Dumping fact sheet (available on the IDEM Fact Sheets page)

 Please contact the Solid Waste Compliance Section staff for more information or assistance.